 If you ever eat a fresh pecan, you will realize how nasty the packaged pecans from the store really are.
 Home made pecan pie is hard to beat.
 Well, you can not beat it.

 The pecans have started falling, so its time to pick em and put em up.
 The pecan grows inside of a larger shell.
 The shell splits open and the pecan will fall out.

 One part of the survivalist preps that is often over looked is the fruit tree.
 Instead of having to plant a garden every year, just plant a few fruit trees.
 Take care of the trees, give them some fertilizer, keep the bugs off of them, keep them trimmed and you might just have a food producing machine in your backyard.

 Most people have a corner in the backyard where a fruit tree could be planted.
 If there is not enough room for a full sized tree, look into some miniature fruit trees.
 Some of miniature types only grow to be 6 – 10 feet tall.

-Fruit trees and the urban survivalistRate This Article Fruit trees are often over looked asset to the urban survivalist.
+Fruit trees are often over looked asset to the urban survivalist.
 Most people live in a neighborhood where the fence line goes straight back, makes a 90 degree turn, runs across the backyard, makes another 90 degree turn and goes back to the house.
 What is planted in the 90 degree turns?
 Maybe some ferns, […]